zaisid/DATA3402---Tabular-Data/README.md

 ## Future Work

-In the future, I'd like to explore better feature selection and preproccessing techniques, as well as further investigating in the observed "gap" in the data, which also could have been causing the aforementioned "dip" in the cross-validation.
+In the future, I'd like to explore better feature selection and preprocessing techniques, as well as further investigating in the observed "gap" in the data, which also could have been causing the aforementioned "dip" in the cross-validation.
 I'd like to explore how different models react with the data; for example since tree-based models seemed ill-fit, perhaps higher orders of polynomials or ridge/lasso regressors would perform better, and perhaps salvaging tree-based models with hyperparamater tuning could also be explored.

 ## How to Reproduce Results